Transform Your Data into a Strategic Asset:

 - Mandatory fields in applications caused users to enter dummy information as the data entry process was not been designed with reality in mind.
 This is one of the root causes for data quality issues.

-- A wrong data model has required an organisation to update data redundantly and to spend considerable time in reconciling conflicting information over many years.
+- A wrong data model around customer data has required an organisation to update data redundantly and to spend considerable time in reconciling conflicting information over many years.
 Understanding data models will help to avoid such issues in future developments.

 - US Witholding Tax brackets were not assigned correctly to safekeeping accounts, leading to real $$ losses for a large custodian.